noah-dev/evidence_filer/README.md

 # UMKCFS2017_Hackathon

+### Start:
+CD into "hlc_doc_database" and run "python manage.py runserver".
+See requirements.txt for required python packages.

 ### Problem statement:

 UMKC will need a tool that will manage the 1,500+ documents collected and used to support the university’s Higher Learning Commission Accreditation Reaffirmation process.
 Help us keep UMKC accredited!